tribalfs/PixelsPub/README.md

 * [VIDEO WALKTHROUGH](https://youtu.be/gdPHB9ru238)

-  Important: LADB may not work on all devices.
-Sometimes it requires a few try to make it work.
+  Important: LADB sometimes it requires a few try to make it work and it may not work on all devices.

 </details>